khaicm-0897/go/chapter-8/go-8-variables-constants-and-basic-types.md

 - descriptionString is bad, description is better

 - Go is already statically typed; you do not need to give the type information to the reader.
 (In some loosely typed language, it’s sometimes necessary to avoid confusion)

+## 10. Test yourself

+1. What is an identifier?

+- An identifier is a set of characters composed of letters and digits.
+2. By which type of character should an identifier begin?

+- A letter or an underscore.
+3. What is the type of a variable?

+- The type of a variable is the set of permissible variable values.
+4. What is a byte?

+- A byte is composed of 8 binary digits
+5. When you declare a variable of type bool.
+What is its value (right after initialization)?

+- false.
+When you declare a variable, it is initialized to its type’s default value.
+6.What are the three characteristics of an untyped constant?

+- It has no type

+- It has a default type

+- It has no limit

+## 11. Key takeaways

+- The name of a variable or constant is called an identifier

+- Identifiers are generally written using camelCase

+- Variables and constants allow you to save a value in memory

+- Constants are immutable, meaning that we cannot change their value during program execution

+- Variables have a type, which defines the set of values they can hold

+- When you create a variable, its value is initialized with the zero value of its type

+    - This one is super important...

+    - It can be a source of mistakes.

+    - There are NO uinitialized variables in Go.

+- There are two flavors of constants

+    - Typed

+    - Untyped

+        - Have no type but a default one and can overflow their default type.